thaiat/angular-extending-directive/readme.md

 Depending on how the first directive **counter** was written we have 3 ways to achieve this.

 ##1st way : element.isolateScope
-If the first directive controller uses $scope (like above) we have to retreive the inner element, and the api declared by the scope will be available through `element.isolateScope()`.
+If the first directive controller uses $scope (like above) we have to retrieve the inner element, and the api declared by the scope will be available through `element.isolateScope()`.

 ```javascript
 myApp.directive('wrapcounter', function () {